 Modern vs. traditional methods

-- Traditional techniques: Glass cups and flame-generated suction
+Traditional techniques: glass cups with flame-generated suction

 Benefits of Cupping and Acupuncture for Pain Relief